 My home for this weekend was the Best Western Agate Beach Inn (check my review).
 The hotel is located right off Highway 101 and close to the beach.
 Just a very small road is between the hotel and the beach and the beach is within walking distance.
 As mentioned in my review, get a room with ocean-view, you won’t regret it.

-Newport has a lot to offer and more adventures lie within short drives.
-For example head up north to Depoe Bay to see the World’s smallest Harbor and a few miles further north you will find “D River” – World’s shortest river.
+Newport has a lot to offer and more adventures are within a short drive.
+For example, head up north to Depoe Bay to see the World’s Smallest Harbor and a few miles further north you will find “D River” – World’s shortest river.

 Let’s get started with things to do in Newport.

 Depending on what direction you arrive in Newport, you will notice the Yaquina Bay Bridge.
 You definitely should take a walk and cross the bridge.
 From the bridge, you get an amazing view of the Newport Harbor and Historic Bay Front.

 The Historic Bay Front is a place you have to explore during your visit to Newport.
 Here a few things you have to check out.

 - One of the many Bayfront Seafood Restaurants

 - Murals on the Bayfront District Buildings